101companies/101integrate/README.md

 # Summary

 This repo contributes to the 101companies Project.
 101integrate is a framework for the integration of knowledge resources.
 At this point, the framework specifically addresses vocabulary integration and cross-referencing betweem Haskell textbooks and 101wiki.

-# Non-online resources

-2 out of 4 Haskell books are not available online.
-If you have offline access to them, please link them as follows.
-We assume that the books' sources are available per a "haskellbooks" folder.
-For example, you may have this folder in your Dropbox directory.

-    cd data/perbook/PIH
-    ln -s ~/Dropbox/haskellbooks/clean/PIH/contents
-    cd ../Craft
-    ln -s ~/Dropbox/haskellbooks/clean/Craft/contents
+Currently, 4 Haskell textbooks are supported.

 # Tool dependencies